 Cervical Screening Tests (CST) replaced the Pap Smear in 2017.
-CST detects the presence of Human Papilloma Virus (HPV).
+CST detects the presence of the Human Papilloma Virus (HPV).
 The body can get rid of most HPV infections naturally but if it doesn’t, some types of HPV can cause changes to the cells of your cervix.
 If these cell changes are not identified early and treated they can lead to cervical cancer.

 The cervical screening test looks for HPV which can lead to those cell changes.
 The test is done every 5 years, if your results are normal.